open-telemetry/opentelemetry-cpp/DEPRECATED.md

 * struct `OtlpGrpcMetricExporterOptions`
 * struct `OtlpGrpcExporterOptions`

-For Bazel, no compilation flag exists.
+For Bazel, no compilation flag exists, the code is always built using ENABLE_OTLP_GRPC_SSL_MTLS_PREVIEW.

-When WITH_OTLP_GRPC_SSL_MTLS_PREVIEW / ENABLE_OTLP_GRPC_SSL_MTLS_PREVIEW gets
-removed from the code base, the bazel build will have the grpc ssl options.

 Make sure to properly initialize ssl client properties to enable or disable the feature.